draios/onprem-install-docs/4.0.0/upgrade_notes.md

 ### Cassandra container now runs as non `root` and uses a new ServiceAccount `sysdig-cassandra`

 - Cassandra will now run using a non-root, non privileged user within its container
-- The only exception is the `initContainer` required when using `hostPath` storage: it still requires to run as `root` to be able to `chown` mount point used by Cassandra
+- The only exception is the `initContainer` required when using `hostPath` storage: it still requires to run as `root` to be able to `chown` the mount point used by Cassandra
 - The `ServiceAccount` changes to `sysdig-cassandra` from `sysdig-with-root`.
 - **PLEASE NOTE:** if the previous ServiceAccount was used in onPrem installs with local resources (such as PSPs for example), please make sure that these are updated using the new ServiceAccount.
 - **PLEASE NOTE:** the ServiceAccount `sysdig-cassandra` is used to let Cassandra use the `nodes-labels-to-files` utility when the snitch is `customGossipingPropertyFileSnitch`.